kubicue/JFC/jonathan_figueroa_castro.md

 Responsible for supporting, implementing, maintaining and managing multiple web applications and database systems.

 Configure and serve dedicated servers (Apple Server, Ubuntu Server & Windows Server).
-Applied the use of different web development frameworks and content management (ie, Drupal, WordPress, Codeigniter, Cake and Catalyst Ruby on Rails).
+Applied the use of different web development frameworks and content management (i.e., Drupal, WordPress, Codeigniter and Ruby on Rails).

 Configured, developed and served multiple research applications by using open source servers apache & lighttpd.